 Sutton Common was shown on the 1959 Network Map as "programmed" with routes to Pye Green, "Manchester" and "Saddleworth".
-The site also appears on the 1956 "Backbone" map as a baseband connection point for telephony.
+The site appeared on the 1956 "Backbone" map as a baseband connection point for telephony and with a link to Manchester for television, suggesting a dual purpose role was considered from the outset.
 Unless any temporary facility was provided - this is not apparent in archive photos - the site did not enter service until the mid-1960s.

 Early television links between Birmingham and Manchester were provided via cable but this was not suitable for the introduction of 625-line colour services.
 The sites at Pye Green and Sutton Common extended the SHF network beyond Birmingham.
 The site at Saddleworth was not built and the Backbone route was diverted - resulting in both Sutton Common and Windy Hill carrying a mixture of traffic for Manchester and which bypassed the city.
 This led to rearrangement of the bands in use for the different routes.

 The concrete tower was completed around 1966 and fitted with pairs of horns for the main Birmingham to Manchester route and a single horn facing Windy Hill.
 The horn antennas were designed to allow use of 4 GHz and both sections of the 6 GHz band.
 Initially the Backbone route operated on L6 GHz but this was transferred to 2 GHz over the section Sutton Common - Windy Hill - Hunters Stones to allow other traffic to use L6 GHz.
 Subsequently the section south from Sutton Common was also moved to 2 GHz.
 The dishes facing Pye Green and Windy Hill in the 1966 photos are assumed to be for the modified Backbone arrangements.